-Fig. The drain valve is operated by using the pressure in the cold water intake.
+The drain valve is operated by using the pressure in the cold water intake.
 A tube (1) is connected between the cold water intake and a solenoid valve (2).
 When the solenoid valve is activated, it opens and allows water to flow into the feeder tube (3).
 The water presses up a piston (4), which uses the pressure lid (5) to close the drain valve rubber membrane.
-When the solenoid valve cuts out, the water pressure push the piston back, allowing the water to pass the solenoid valve and drain out via the return tube (7).
+When the solenoid valve cuts out, the water presure and the springs (7) on the lid push the piston back, allowing the water to pass the solenoid valve and drain out via the return tube (8).